gerogew22122/BuiltBetterHomes/replit.md

 - HMR (Hot Module Replacement) support
 - Custom error logging that exits on Vite errors
 - Template-based SSR setup for development
+- Configured to allow all hosts for Replit proxy compatibility

 **Production Build**:
 - Frontend: Vite builds to `dist/public`